manatlan/gtag/README.md

 **gtag** is DEPRECATED, not maintained any more ...

-See [THAG](https://pypi.org/project/thag/), it's the descendant : it's basically the same concepts:
+See [HTAG](https://pypi.org/project/htag/), it's the descendant : it's basically the same concepts:
  * Not tied to [guy](https://github.com/manatlan/guy)
- * Able to be used in anything which can display html/js/css (pywebview, cefpython3, a browser, ....)
+ * Able to be used in anything which can display html/js/css (pywebview, cefpython3, a browser, .... or guy)
  * **A lot lot lot better and simpler** (better abstractions/code/concepts)
  * "intelligent rendering" (redraw only component with states changes)